shuftipro/iOS-SDK/README.md

 **Without OCR:** In case you are choosing this service, your clients need to provide additional proof of data in the form of identity documents other than verification information.

 **Verification Through Hybrid View:** Shufti Pro’s hybrid view includes mobile verifications along with a web view built on HTML 5 that will show the results to the end-user.
 The verification data will be sent through a JSON object, quite similar to OCR/Non-OCR in the mobile authentication formats.
-In case the value for OpenViewParameter is set to true, the hybrid view will be enabled, else the other models will be triggered.
+In case the value for open_webview is set to true, the hybrid view will be enabled, else the other models will be triggered.

 ## Integration:
 See the sample project provided to learn the most common use.
 Make sure to build on real device.